 It is free software that enables you to connect, transform and visualize the data on your desktop.
 You can connect to various data sources with the help of Power BI Desktop and combine the data into a data model.
 This data model allows you to create a collection of images and graphics that make you share the information within the organization as records.
 The majority of the users who work on Business Intelligence projects use Power BI Desktop to create and share their reports with others.

-Visit here to know Power BI Visualization Types
+Visit here to know Power BI Visualization Types with Examples

 3. Power BI Service

 Power BI Service is an On-Cloud service with a web-based platform and used to share and publish the reports made on Power BI Desktop.
 It collaborates the data with other users and creates dashboards.
 Power BI Service is also called as “Power BI Workspace”, “Power BI Web Portal”, and “Power BI Site”.
 Power BI Service offers wonderful features like alerts and natural language Q&A.

 It is available in three versions.
 They are as follows: